pupil-labs/pupil/docs/dependencies-windows.md

 ## Install Python Libraries

+We recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for running Pupil.

 ```sh
 # Upgrade pip to latest version.
 This is necessary for some dependencies.
 python -m pip install --upgrade pip